nebari-dev/nebari-docs/README.md

 ## Nebari 101

 Nebari Cloud deployments use Kubernetes and are is built using [Terraform](https://www.terraform.io/), [Helm](https://helm.sh/), and
 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions).
-Terraform handles the build, change, and versioning of the infrastructure.
+Terraform manages the infrastructure on the cloud.
 Helm helps to define, install, and manage [Kubernetes](https://kubernetes.io/ "Automated container deployment, scaling, and management").
 GitHub Actions is used to automatically create commits (triggered by commits with changes to the configuration file, `nebari-config.yaml`) as well as to kick off the deployment action.